PierreMasselot/Paper--2022--Epidemiology--PM2.5_components/README.md

 ### Results

 Figures and Tables generated for the publication (including supplemental ones) are available in the Results folder of this repository.

+### Acknowledgements

+This work was supported by the Medical Research Council of UK (Grant ID: MR/M022625/1), the Natural Environment Research Council of UK (Grant ID: NE/R009384/1), and the European Union’s Horizon 2020 Project Exhaustion (Grant ID: 820655).